hartzogw/AskRowdy-Jekyll/_posts/prospective-students/2022-04-28-how-cani-tranfsercourse.md

 #### Whether courses can be transferred?

-12 hours of transfer credit (4 courses) NOT older than 6 years may be applied to a graduate program
+<font color="red"> 12 hours of transfer credit (4 courses) NOT older than 6 years may be applied to a graduate program </font> <br>

-Provided they are Computer Science related courses.
+- Provided they are Computer Science related courses.
 Any non-CS courses cannot be transferred.

-You must have earned a ‘B’ or above grade in those courses.
+- You must have earned a ‘B’ or above grade in those courses.

-Transfer courses do not count toward meeting 600-level requirements.
+- Transfer courses do not count toward meeting 600-level requirements.